Injera: United States

 Injera became more common in the United States during a spike in Ethiopian immigration in the 1980s and 1990s, largely because of the Refugee Act passed in 1980.

 Mass production of injera and its introduction into the US market was pioneered by an Ethiopian-American immigrant, Tedla Desta, who opened the first injera bakery in Alexandria, Virginia.
-He introduced the seed to a United States farmer (Johnston Seed Co.) in Enid, Oklahoma who became his initial supplier.
+He introduced the seed to Johnston Seed Co. in Enid, Oklahoma, which became his initial supplier.

-Today teff flour is being produced in the United States by several companies, making teff more accessible to expatriate Ethiopians.
+Teff flour is produced in the United States by several companies, making injera more accessible to immigrant Ethiopians.
 In America, it is often cooked on an aluminum lefse grill.